Intrusion Prevention System (IPS)

 In addition to the Contextual Machine-Learning based engine, open-appsec provides traditional signature-based protections for over 2800 web-based CVEs (Common Vulnerabilities and Exposures).
 One specific benefit of these signatures is the ability to see logs that indicate a specific CVE number.

 When defining a new Web Application or a new Web API asset to protect, IPS was already defined to enforce its security as part of step 3 of the wizard.
+However - a security administrator may choose to fine tune the default behavior of the IPS engine.

 Once the asset edit window opens, select the Threat Prevention tab and scroll to the Intrusion Prevention sub-practice.